gvwilson/sensibleadventures/cloudherd/cloudherd.md

 this baby if we don't trust each other?"
 Noxy had turned away, embarrassed.

 The air was cold and damp in the forest gloom.
-Noxy rubbed her arms to warm herself as she walked, but Thokmay seemed not to notice as he studied the greenery around them.
+Noxy rubbed her arms to warm herself as she walked, but Private Thokmay seemed not to notice as he studied the greenery around them.
 The tiger had disappeared into it almost as soon as they left Stale with a growled, "Find what you can---I'll find you."

-Thokmay raised a hand.
+Private Thokmay raised a hand.
 "There."
 He pointed the forest floor in front of them.
 "See where the bush is trodden down?
 Someone came through here recently."

 "If you say so," Noxy said, rubbing her arms more vigorously.
 Cloudherds learned how to read the sky almost before they learned how to read books, but